mickymacirl/CI-P2-Fruit/README.md

 ## Footer

-* The website has a fixed footer which describes what programs the site was designed in, with a link to each that opens in a new page.
+* The website has a fixed footer which describes what programs the site was designed in, with a link to each that opens on a new page.
-* Users will be able to find additonal information about the programs used.
+* Users will be able to find additional information about the programs used.

 ![Footer Readme](./assets/readme/footerrm.jpg)